Mediemanden/Unity3D-ROS-RL/README.md

 # Unity3D-ROS-RL
-Using a Unity3D package to connect to ROS topics, robots can be simulated in the game-engine with communication to a Reinforcement Learning Algorithm.
+THis github is a collection of the code and Unity project used for my Master Thesis.
+It uses a Unity3D package to connect to ROS topics, which enables robots to be simulated in the game-engine with communication to a Reinforcement Learning Algorithm.
+Through this reinforcement learning algorithm, a Turtlebot2 is trained to find and drive into a blue ball using only images from a mounted camera.
+The resulting reinforcement learning algorithm is saved.
+The model can then be used to control a real robot.
+The reinforcement learning is therefore trained in a simulation and used in the real world.

 # Prerequisites
 To use the ROS package with Reinforcement Learning, some software is needed to be installed.
 An Nvidia graphics card with CUDA compatibility is recommended, but not needed.
 If such graphics card is not available, tensorflow CPU can be used.